-Revenue from merchandise sales is recognized upon delivery of the goods to and acceptance by the buyer and when the control is passed on to the buyers.
+Revenue from merchandise sales is recognized upon delivery of the goods to and acceptance by

 Revenue recognized over time using output method

 Real Estate Sales

 The Group derives its real estate revenue from sale of lots, house and lot and condominium units.
 Revenue from the sale of these real estate projects under pre-completion stage are recognized over time during the construction period using the percentage of completion (POC) since based on the terms and conditions of its contract with the buyers, the Group's performance does not create an asset with an alternative use and the Group has an enforceable right to payment for performance completed to date.